digitalocean/app_action/README.md

                       ]'
   ```
 - DigitalOcean App Platform will now update your DOCR information in App Spec and then deploy your application.
+- This step will trigger a DigitalOcean App Platform deployment of your app using the images specified.

 **Note: Always use unique tag names to push image to the DigitalOcean Container Registry.
 This will allow you to deploy your application without delay. [ref](https://docs.digitalocean.com/products/container-registry/quickstart/)**